Hungry Healthy Happy

 See those nice ridges on the gnocchi, that helps the sauce really cling to them?
 You don't have to do it, and it will save you a few minutes by not bothering, but we think it is worth the effort.

-You can buy a special gnocchi board to roll them down, but we just used a fork.
+You can buy a special gnocchi board to roll them down, but we just used the back of a fork.
 Just be really careful as you roll them down the prongs, as you don't wan't to squash them.
 You can see how we did it in our recipe video.

 What we love about gnocchi is how versatile it is.
 Basically, any way you can serve pasta, you can serve gnocchi.
 You can turn it in to a bake with our Spinach and Tomato Gnocchi Bake or you can serve it with your favourite tomato based or creamy pasta sauce.